“How does marijuana technically work to get you high?

 This topic is more misunderstood than understood, how complicated can it be right? puff puff pass seems pretty simple.

-To fully understand whats going on, we need to understand ” tetrahydrocannabinol” the main ingredient in Marijuana that makes you high.
+To fully understand what’s going on, we need to understand ” tetrahydrocannabinol” the main ingredient in Marijuana that makes you high.
 When you smoke a joint, the smoke goes into your lungs then to the heart and blood stream disseminated to the body, including the brain.

 Once it’s in your brain, the THC activates special receptors called Cannabinoid receptors and gives you the feeling of being high.
 In short, marijuana changes the physical and chemical balance in your brain and this is what people refer to as a “high.”

 The law of conservation states loosely that no matter if the state of the substance- solid, liquid or gas, it will weigh the same regardless of state.
 Technically if you smoke a gram of marijuana, you are putting a gram of smoke in your lungs at potentially 20-40% THC that’s .2 to.4 active THC in your blood stream.
-It produces an powerful uneven balance that acts on the brain, and produces the high.
+It produces a powerful uneven balance that acts on the brain and produces the high.

 Most of the research quoted about the benefits of marijuana are not directly related to THC but an associated chemical called CBD, marijuana users are well advised to inform them self of the risks involved, as much of the data involving the benefits of THC are anecdotal and not science and even court cases involving the benefits are generally quoting the benefits of CBD.

 An Interview with a full-length interview with Dr. Phyllis Bonafice, MD in neuropsychiatry. https://www.youtube.com/watch?v=W_i2mC5fAmI